blekerfeld/CardTabs/README.md

 # [CardTabs](https://cardtabs.js.org)
-CardTabs is yet another minimal jQuery plugin that allows for very simple tabs.
+CardTabs is yet another ultra-light jQuery plugin that allows for very simple tabs.
 The usage is explained below, click [here](https://cardtabs.js.org) for a demo.
 CardTabs is licensed under MIT.

 ## Requirements
 * jQuery 1.2 or higher